 To varying degrees, committees also conduct their own information-gathering exercises.
 Some committees, after reviewing responses to their standard questionnaire, might ask a nominee to complete a second questionnaire.
 Committees frequently require that written responses to these questionnaires be submitted before a hearing is scheduled.
 The Committee on the Judiciary sends form letters, sometimes called "blue slips," to Senators from a nominee's home state to determine whether they support the nomination.15 The Committee on the Judiciary also has its own investigative staff.
 The Committee on Rules and Administration handles relatively few nominations and conducts its own investigations, sometimes with the assistance of the FBI or the Government Accountability Office (GAO).

-14 For more information on committee rules concerning nominations, see Table 9 in CRS Report R43799, Senate Standing Committees' Rules on Legislative Activities and Executive Business: Analysis for the 114th Congress, by (name redacted) and (name redacted) .
+14 For more information on committee rules concerning nominations, see Table 3 in CRS Report R44901, Senate Committee Rules in the 115th Congress: Key Provisions, by Valerie Heitshusen.